The Man From UNCLE

 sand.
 There were many visitors on the beach listening to the bands that played

 at every hotel bar and restaurant.
-A hundred different styles and songs could be heard by beach-strolling toward Diamond Head on the
+A hundred different styles and songs could

 Tonight, the beach was unusually crowded and